Mattel prevails in Bratz copyright trial

-The decision by a California jury could have far-reaching implications for both companies as well as the toy industry if Mattel wins the large damages award it is seeking as well as an injunction to stop MGA from selling Bratz, the main rival to its Barbie dolls.
+The decision by a California jury could have far-reaching implications for both companies as well as the toy industry if Mattel wins the large damages award it is seeking as well as an injunction to stop MGA from selling Bratz dolls, the main rival to its Barbie doll franchise.

 Mattel shares gained 4.4 percent in after-hours trade following the verdict.

 Mattel Chairman and Chief Executive Bob Eckert, who testified at the trial, said it had pursued the case "as a matter of principle" and that the verdict was "a victory not only for Mattel but for all those who believe in fair play."

 "While the case has been very complicated, the underlying principle has been a simple one: you shouldn't take what isn't yours," Eckert said in a statement.

 The decision put Mattel in commanding position going into the damages phase of the trial, in which the jury will determine if the Bratz doll infringes on the drawings Mattel now owns and whether MGA owes Mattel damages as a result.
 That phase begins July 23.

 Other than the four drawings which Bryant testified that he made in a notebook while on an eight-month hiatus from Mattel in 1998, privately held MGA lost the rights to all drawings and "sculpts" of the Bratz.

 While the verdict is a blow for MGA, it can claim in the damages phase that Mattel has no rights to the dolls themselves because they are different from the drawings and were made by MGA designers.